joshuahala/startup/README.md

 I added images, buttons, links, headers, footers, and other elements necessary for the website.

 # CSS Deliverable
+index.html is the login page.
+Press the login button to get to the other pages.
 + done - Prerequisite: Simon CSS deployed to your production environment
 +  done - Prerequisite: A link to your GitHub startup repository prominently displayed on your application's home page
 +  done - Prerequisite: Notes in your startup Git repository README.md file